 I enjoy baking in my spare time.
 Though I have a slight bias for baking cookies and cakes, I also enjoy baking breads, savory pastries, and candies.
-The photos below display some attempts.
+My wife Paroma is a frequent contributor/taste tester in these ventures!

 A coconut cake with buttercream roses.
 The cake itself is made with coconut milk and shredded coconut, and the cream cheese frosting also has a splash of coconut flavor.
 Based on this recipe.